Watherum/RoA2-Stream-Tool/README.md

 <h1 align="center">RoA2 Stream Tool</h1>

 This is a heavily modified fork of Readek's RoA Stream Tool, refocused on Rivals of Aether 2 and built around competitive tournaments and content creation.
-Doubles mode is currently not available, caster information is not sent to the scoreboard htmls.

 ---